 Another important stakeholder is your boss’s boss.
 As CPO, you should have visibility with the board, partners, and customers.
 Ensure you’re validating your plan and creating alignment with all key stakeholders at every level.

-Create a New Structure
+Create a New (Product Operating) Structure

 Now it is time to create a new structure, but not an organizational structure, a new communication, operations, and delivery structure.
 You can’t completely overhaul corporate operations in 90 days, but you can evolve this layer within the product org.
 Start by making the shift from building features to becoming outcome-focused.